-Permission to quote, reprint (include a copy in the thesis/dissertation/project), or adapt copyrighted/published material is obtained from the owner of the copyright or publisher.
+Permission to quote, reprint (include a copy in the thesis/dissertation/project), or adapt copyrighted/published material is obtained from the copyright holder.
 ProQuest assumes no liability for copyright violations.
-When images, tables, figures, poems, pictures, maps, or other work from materials obtained from archives, museums, or copyrighted/published sources are included in a thesis, project, or dissertation the student must follow the policies of the respective repositories concerning permission requirements.
-A copy of the permission letter must be placed in an appendix of the thesis, project, or dissertation.
+When images, tables, figures, poems, pictures, maps, or other work from materials obtained from archives, museums, or copyrighted/published sources are included in a thesis, project, or dissertation the student must follow the policies of the respective sources concerning permission requirements.
+A copy of the permission letter, e-mail message, form, etc. must be placed in an appendix of the thesis, project, or dissertation.
 Start the permission process early in your writing, ideally as soon as you know what copyrighted material you want to use.
 It will take time to apply to the copyright holder and to receive a response.
+Copyright scales and measures cannot be included without written permission from copyright holder to reprint in thesis/project/dissertation.
+For more information on copyright see https://info.library.okstate.edu/copyrightbasics/overview